cleveradssolutions/CAS-Unity/README.md

 mailto:support@cleveradssolutions.com

 ## License
-The CAS Unity plugin is available under a commercial license.
+The CAS.AI Unity plugin is available under a commercial license.
 See the LICENSE file for more info.